aj805/ontrath/ReadMe.md

 - Kubectl Apply the AWS Ingress manifests
 - Helm Upgrade/Install the ./k8s/epoch-api chart and wait

-An ALB is provisined during the helm install.
+An ALB is provisioned during the helm install.

 The curl command for this implementation will need to pass the Host header.